DNSSEC Basics

 Why should I care about DNSSEC?

-“DNS Security Extensions,” commonly known as DNSSEC, provide a way to be sure that you are communicating with the correct website or other service.
+“DNS Security Extensions,” commonly known as DNSSEC, provide a way to authenticate DNS response data.
 Before you connect to a website, your browser has to retrieve the IP address of the site using DNS.
 However, it is possible for an attacker to intercept your DNS queries and provide false information that would cause your browser to connect to a fake website where you could potentially provide personal information (for example, what you think is a bank website).
 DNSSEC provides a level of additional security where the web browser can check to make sure the DNS information is correct and was not modified.
+Note, too, that DNSSEC is NOT only for the Web, but also can be used by any other Internet service or protocol.
+We’re already seeing interesting uses of DNSSEC with email (SMTP), instant messaging and voice-over-IP.

 Where can I learn the basics of how DNSSEC works?

-As a user, what do I need to do to see DNSSEC information in my daily usage of the web?
+As a user, what do I need to do to get the additional protection provided by DNSSEC?

 How do I set up DNSSEC for my domain name?